Fracture

 It is very important that your child goes to all their follow-up appointments.

 Your child will usually need a fracture clinic appointment 5 to 14 days after leaving hospital.
-At this appointment, your child may have another x-ray to make sure the bone is healing and is in place.
-Your child will usually need to go to several more appointments at a fracture clinic to make sure the break is healing.
+At this appointment, your child may have another x-ray to make sure the bone is healing and is lined up.
+Your child will usually need several more appointments at a fracture clinic to make sure the break is healing.

-Ask your nurse or doctor for instructions for your child's follow-up before you leave hospital.
+Ask a health professional for instructions for your child's follow-up before you leave hospital.

 Acknowledgements